garysheng/faithwalk-os/poems/to-my-nation-of-fire.md

 Will bow down to you,
 Will run from you,
 Because they cannot stand
-The fervent fire that rests upon you.
+The holy fire that rests upon you.

 You are My army.
-You are the Sons and Daughters of God
+You are the Sons and Daughters of my Father
-That the whole creation is groaning for,
+That all of creation is groaning for,
 Waiting for your manifestation.

 Step into this without doubt,